concreted/dqiv-nds-en-script-patcher/README.md

 - Android DQIV OBB

 ## Quick Start
+1. Run `python3 -m pip install -r requirements.txt`
-1. Put your Japan DQIV ROM in the `roms` folder.
+2. Put your Japan DQIV ROM in the `roms` folder.
-2. Put your US DQIV ROM in the `roms` folder.
+3. Put your US DQIV ROM in the `roms` folder.
-3. Put your Android DQIV OBB in the `roms` folder.
+4. Put your Android DQIV OBB in the `roms` folder.
-4. Run `python3 dqiv_patch.py`
+5. Run `python3 dqiv_patch.py`
-5. If you do not have ndstool installed, the program will prompt you to download it.
+6. If you do not have ndstool installed, the program will prompt you to download it.
-6. Wait for the process to finish.
+7. Wait for the process to finish.

 You have now generated a JA ROM with patched English script which includes party chat.
 This ROM will still use Japanese text by default, but can be switched to English with the Action Replay code `02106404 00000001`.